 The Mount Sinai Department of Rehabilitation and Human Performance has been in existence for over 100 years.
 In 1986 it began an expansion of its existing program under the leadership of Dr.'s Kristjan T. Ragnarsson and Dr. Wayne A. Gordon, which led to the department achieving national recognition for its clinical and research programs in the area of rehabilitation.
 The Department provides comprehensive interdisciplinary physical rehabilitation along a continuum of care including acute care, inpatient care, outpatient care, community integration and long term follow-up.
 Specialty programs for individuals with brain injury (BI), spinal cord injury (SCI), and limb loss are core components of both inpatient and outpatient treatment.
-In 2016 we welcomed a new departmental chair, Dr. Joseph Herrera, who will provide leadership for the department in the years to come.
+Dr. Joseph Herrera assumed leadership of the Department in 2016, and has brought a focus on innovative techniques to improve mobility and community engagement in people with disability.
+Dr. Angela Riccobono assumed leadership of the Department of Psychology in 2020, bringing our department an emphasis on innovation within the field of Rehabilitation Psychology

 The Department of Rehabilitation Medicine serves as a training resource for diverse professionals within the rehabilitation team, i.e., physiatry, psychology, rehabilitation research, physical therapy, occupational therapy, speech therapy, social work, therapeutic recreation, nursing and vocational counseling.
 Thus, the department is a rich training milieu for the Training Program.
 A unique aspect of the Department of Rehabilitation Medicine is its large portfolio of funded research grants (over four million dollars per year) in diverse areas of clinical rehabilitation.
 It has been, and continues to be, the recipient of major grants from the federal government, private foundations and corporations.
-Currently the department is designated by the National Institute of Disability Independent Living and Rehabilitation Research (NIDILRR) as a Model System in Traumatic Brain Injury (TBI) and Spinal Cord Injury (SCI).
-In addition, Department hosts an Injury Control Research Center funded by the Centers for Disease Control and Prevention.
-The Brain Injury Research Center (BIRC) has a diverse portfolio of federal and philanthropic funding from National Institutes of Health, National Institute of Neurological Disorders and Stroke, National Institute of Child Health and Development, the National Institutes of Health (NIH), National Institute on Independent Living Disability and Rehabilitation Research (NIDILRR), the Department of Defense, the Patient Centered Outcomes Research Institute (PCORI) and the Seton Brain Research Fund.
+The Brain Injury Research Center (BIRC) has a diverse portfolio of federal and philanthropic funding from the National Institute of Neurological Disorders and Stroke (NINDS) and National Institute of Child Health and Development (NICHD) at the National Institutes of Health (NIH); the National Institute on Independent Living Disability and Rehabilitation Research (NIDILRR); the National Institute on Aging;

+the Patient Centered Outcomes Research Institute (PCORI); the Seton Brain Research Fund; and the Department of Defense.